How to Find Use Cases from Business Process (BPMN)?

 Complete use case diagram

-16. The transition relationship enables you to trace the business process model from use case model (and vice versa).
+16. The transition relationship enables you to trace the business process model from the use case model (and vice versa).
 Let's try.
 Place the mouse pointer over the Place Order use case.

 Mouse over use case